-Avestans, the Persians who lived in Bactria, had war and gods.
+All the so-called Hindu sacred texts were the vandalized versions of Avestan (Persia-Bactria) literature.
+Avestans had war and gods.
 Worship of gods was called Yasna.
-Yasna was similar to the daily Puja performed in Hindu households today.
 Yasna literature was devotional.
-A Yasna ritual lasted for less than two hours and consisted of reciting Yasna verses, similar to a Puja in a temple on special occasions.
+A Yasna ritual lasted for less than two hours and consisted of reciting Yasna verses in praise of gods.
 Yasna literature was composed by the Asura (R1a1) people of Avesta.

-Deva were a subgroup of Avestans.
+A subgroup of Avestans were called Deva.
 Genetically Asura were the R1a1, and Deva were the R1a1-a1h (Z93).
-Culturally, they were the exact opposites.
+Culturally, the Asura and Deva were different.

 Deva were con artists.
-They vandalized the Asura Yasna literature, and called it the Yajna.
-Yajna was used to sell the Avestan gods as snake oil to gullible people.
+They invented a clever way to rob people using the Yasna literature of Asura.
+They vandalized the Yasna literature as the Yajna.
+Yajna was used to sell Avestan gods as snake oil to gullible people.
 Yajna was marketed as a cure to any ailment at a price.
 It was claimed to be effective only if administered by a Deva and the price was paid in full in advance.
-The testimonials for effectiveness of the cure were presented in fictional stories that could not be verified.
+The effectiveness of the cure was presented in fictional stories that cannot be verified.
 It was a classic case of con art.